goutamjha11/DocAssistant/README.md

 # DocAssistant
-## This project is an assistant for question answer module
+## This project is an assistant for language translation